Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Models and Theory

 \subsection{Simulations}

-To illustrate the presence of Nickel bias and the finite sample performance of SPJ, we conduct Monte Carlo simulation exercises based on the prototype model of the simple form as in Equations (\ref{eq:DGP}) and (\ref{eq:AR1}).
+To illustrate the presence of Nickell bias and the finite sample performance of SPJ, we conduct Monte Carlo simulation exercises based on the prototype model of the simple form as in Equations (\ref{eq:DGP}) and (\ref{eq:AR1}).
 We generate the innovations $\varepsilon_{i,t}$ and $u_{i,t}$ from independent $\mathcal{N}(0,1)$, and the fixed effect is generated by $\mu_{i}^{(0)y}=0.2\sqrt{T}\bar{x}_{i}+\xi_i $ where $\xi_i\sim\mathcal{N}(0,1)$ is independent of all other variables.
 For the contemporaneous connection between $y_{i,t+1}$ and $x_{i,t+1}$, we specify $\beta^{(0)}= -0.6$, where the negative relationship is motivated by the impact of financial crises on the real economy.
 The AR(1) coefficient $\rho\in\{0,0.2,0.5,0.8\}$ varies the persistence of the predictor.
 We consider the sample sizes $(N,T)\in\{(30,60),(30,120),(50,120)\}$ in line with the empirical examples.
 All simulation results are produced by 1000 independent replications.
-Recall that Figure \ref{fig.simul_toy} in Introduction is a special case here with $\rho = 0.8$ and $(N,T)=(50,120)$.

 Proposition \ref{thm:biasFEAR1} offers the closed-form formula of the bias for the AR(1) specification of $x$.
-It provides an ``oracle'' debiased (DB) estimator (See Appendix \ref{subsec:consist} for details) to take advantage of the closed-form formula, which is based on the oracle of correct specification of AR(1).
+It provides an ``oracle'' debiased (DB) estimator (See Appendix A.4 for details) to take advantage of the closed-form formula, which is based on the oracle of correct specification of AR(1).
 It will be compared with the plain FE and the SPJ estimators that keep an agnostic attitude about the dynamics of $x$.

 Figure \ref{fig:IRF_simul} reports the average of estimated IRFs over the 1000 replications and compares them with the true IRFs.
 With $\beta^{(0)}<0$, the true IRFs are negative and decay to zero exponentially fast.
-The FE estimator exhibits an upward bias, indicating a positive Nickell bias with an opposite sign of the true IRFs.
+The FE estimator exhibits an upward bias, indicating a positive Nickell bias with the opposite sign of the true IRFs.
 In other words, the FE estimator underestimates the negative effects of $x_{i,t}$ on $y_{i,t+h}$.
 Moreover, the bias worsens as the horizon $h$ increases.
 This finding is predicted by Proposition \ref{thm:biasFEAR1} and discussed in Remark \ref{rem:attentuation}.

 Regarding the influence of $\rho$, FE's bias is relatively small when $\rho=0$ or 0.2.
 As $\rho$ increases to 0.5 and 0.8, the bias becomes more pronounced.
 The bias is mitigated when $T$ grows from $60$ to $120$.
 When $N$ grows from $30$ to $50$, the bias becomes larger.
 In comparison, the oracle DB estimator, as well as our recommended SPJ estimator, is very close to the true IRF.